darkclouds2357/document-and-research/microservices/how_to_let_microservices_fail-succesfully.md

 So, you've been told microservices are the future.
 They're scalable!
 They're flexible!
 Everyone from your CEO to your cousin’s two-person startup is talking about them.

-But deep down, you're skeptical... or maybe just lazy.
+But deep down, you’re not totally convinced... or maybe just lazy.
 You don’t want to lose your job.
 You want an exciting daily task—one that always keeps you busy, but never involves fixing bugs, tracking issues, or writing logs.
 That way, the boss can’t fire you because, hey, you're *always working*.

 So instead of succeeding, you’ve decided to create a beautifully broken microservices system.
 And we love that for you.

+If the system completely fails, the project is dead, the company is furious, and you're out the door.

+If the system runs too perfectly, there's no chaos, no firefighting:  and suddenly, you're replaceable.

+So here’s the trick:
+> Make it fail… but not too hard.

+Let it limp, let it scream, but let it live, because when only you can keep it alive…

+*You’re irreplaceable.
+(After all, who else understands the hundred of service dependencies you created last release?)*

-Welcome to the field guide for failing with microservices—**intentionally and thoroughly**.
+Welcome to the field guide for failing with microservices **intentionally and thoroughly**.
 Whether you're a Product Manager, Developer, Architect, DevOps, or BA, we've got failure strategies just for you.

 > *A handbook of horror.
 A celebration of failure.*